Nueva Helvecia

 Nueva Helvecia (Spanish for "New Helvetia"; formerly known as Colonia Suiza) is a city in Colonia Department of Uruguay.

 It is 120 km west of Montevideo, the capital and largest city of Uruguay, and a few kilometres from the coast where the Atlantic Ocean meets the Río de la Plata.
-It is known nationwide for its Swiss heritage.
+It is known nationwide for its Swiss heritage, stemming from its foundation by Swiss immigrants in the 1860s, as well as for its preserved Swiss-style architecture and cultural traditions.